 White Gypsy or Irish Traveller/Roma | * | 0.1 | 0.2 |

-Any other White background | 1.0 | 4.1 | 7.4 |
+Any other white background | 1.0 | 4.1 | 7.4 |

-MIXED | 0.7 | 1.3 | 1.7 |
+MIXED OR MULTIPLE ETHNIC GROUPS | 0.7 | 1.3 | 1.7 |

-White and Black Caribbean | 0.1 | 0.3 | 0.4 |
+White and black Caribbean | 0.1 | 0.3 | 0.4 |

-White and Black African | 0.1 | 0.3 | 0.4 |
+White and black African | 0.1 | 0.3 | 0.4 |

 White and Asian | 0.2 | 0.4 | 0.4 |

-Any other Mixed background | 0.2 | 0.3 | 0.5 |
+Any other mixed ethnic groups | 0.2 | 0.3 | 0.5 |

 ASIAN OR BRITISH ASIAN | 1.1 | 2.5 | 2.8 |